-When you have excess weight, you increase your risk for a number of health conditions, including heart disease, high blood pressure, and diabetes.
+When you have overweight or obesity, you increase your risk for a number of health conditions, including heart disease, high blood pressure, and diabetes.
 You also increase your risk for cancer.

 Even though awareness is relatively limited on the link between excess weight and cancer risk, the fact is, aside from not smoking, staying at a healthy weight throughout life is the single most important thing you can do to protect yourself from cancer.